 OSGi: a framework for modular application development utilizing Java.
 Each module described bundle can be individually started and stopped.

 Ans: A content repository means a storage unit including an associated search plus access methods supporting application-independent access to the content, the capacity to store and modify content in addition to retrieving and searching.
-A content repository therefore typically forms the technical underpinning of a content application, same as a Content Management System or else as a Document Management System.
+A content repository therefore typically forms the technical underpinning of a content application, the same as a Content Management System or else as a Document Management System.
 It works as the logical storage facility for content.

 Ans: Nowadays, websites are incredibly dynamic.
 Content requires to be updated very often.
 So, it is simpler to manage the content of such websites utilizing a CMS.

 Ans: We can define the behaviour of a component by using EditConfig.

 Ans: The dialog of a component is present at the page level, so every component instance will hold its own dialogue, and data entered in the dialogue will be saved under /content folder.

 Ans: Design Dialog of a component can be seen or edited within the design mode of that page.
 Design dialogue is present at the template level so all the pages of the template will share the identical design dialogue.

 Rule 1: Data First, Structure Later.